 (1) a person intends to perform an excavation or demolition; or

 (2) a designer has requested information on the location of underground facilities under § 12–131 of this subtitle.

-(ii) transmission or conveyance of electronic, telephonic, or telegraphic communications or electricity.
+(ii) transmission or conveyance of telecommunications, cable television, or electricity.

-(2) “Underground facility” includes pipes, sewers, conduits, cables, valves, lines, wires, manholes, attachments, and those portions of poles below ground.
+(2) “Underground facility” includes pipes, sewers, combination storm/sanitary sewer systems, geothermal systems, conduits, cables, valves, lines, wires, manholes, and attachments.

-(3) “Underground facility” does not include a stormwater drain.
+(3) “Underground facility” does not include a storm drain.